Echoece/Shaiya/ep3/readme.md

 * execute remove apostrophes, nostrum hack solution, and no enchant or oj after mass skill and item updates
 * the ep3 ps_game expects to read 3 drops per mob from the mobitems table and cannot handle more
 * all ep3 client sdata files must be decrypted
-* npc names and quest names will still cause insert errors if the server NpcQuest.SData has apostrophes

-*when the repository is linked with Shaiya Studio it will save a decrypted duplicate of the NpcQuest.SData from the client to the server directory. ep3 server files won't escape the single quotes. ep5 server files will escape the apostrophes with underscores.*
+*when the repository is linked with Shaiya Studio it will save a decrypted duplicate of the NpcQuest.SData from the client to the server directory. npc and quest names will contain apostrophes. ep5 server files will escape the apostrophes with underscores.*

 **solution**
 1. install Python26 and ZeroSignal's scripts and put the NpcQuest.SData in C:/Python26/Input/SData